VipinBhaskaranNair/GovDigital/README.md

 ## Notes

-- For demo convenience, if `APP_API_KEY` is not set the API key check will be disabled (not for production).
-- Rate limiting is per-API-key (or per-IP if no API key) at 100 requests/min by default.
+- Rate limiting is per-API-key at 100 requests/min by default.
-- Replace `ddl-auto: update` with Flyway or Liquibase for production migrations.

-## Next steps

-- Add integration tests (Testcontainers)
-- Harden security (use OAuth2/OIDC)
-- Add monitoring and tracing (Micrometer + OpenTelemetry)

 ## Additional features added